Studying off campus is an ideal way to experience another culture firsthand. Explore religious topics in their natural setting.

 Luther’s religion major can provide you with the flexibility to design a program based on your interests and goals.
 Studying religion can equip you for a role in professional ministry, healthcare, education, law, journalism, political science, or other related fields.

-As a religion major, you’ll take eight four-credit courses and one two-credit course.
+As a religion major, you’ll take eight 4-credit courses and complete a “Reflection and Synthesis” eportfolio requirement.
 The core of the religion major includes four categories:

 - Texts: explore the ongoing interpretation of foundational religious texts.